Javaabu/menu-builder/README.md

     }
 }
 ```
+The `$id` is an optional property you can set to give an id to the menu.
 The `$icon_prefix` is an optional property you can set to give a prefix to icons of all the menu items.
 The `$guard` is an optional property you can set to specify the guard used to find the current user.
 The `menuItems` method returns an array that defines the items in the menu.
 Each item is created with the `MenuItem::make` method.